Distributional Modeling and Forecasting of Natural Gas Prices: Empirical Models

 We assume the errors to be skewed-student-t distributed, i.e. $\varepsilon_t \sim \text{SST}$.
 The skewed version of the generalized Student-t distribution was developed by \textcite{fernandez1998bayesian}, who proposed a general approach for introducing skewness in symmetric distributions and applied that approach to the generalized Student-t distribution.
-This distribution was later reparameterized by \textcite{wurtz2006parameter} such that $\mu$ denotes the mean and $\sigma$ denotes the standard deviation. \autoref{sstpdf} shows the probability density function. $\nu$ and $\tau$ denote the skewness parameter and the degrees of freedom respectively.
-The distribution is symmetric if $\nu = 1$.
+This distribution was later reparameterized by \textcite{wurtz2006parameter} such that $\mu$ denotes the mean and $\sigma$ denotes the standard deviation.
+The density is defined as follows: